 Precast flue

 Width Height

 Max.
 Min.
 440mm 305mm Max.
 Min.
-610mm (a) 544mm (b)
+610mm ^(a) 525mm ^(b)

-(a) The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
-Heights above 580mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.
-A baffle is supplied with the fire which can be screwed to the appliance to cover the sealing tape and closure plate.
-When using the baffle the height of the sealing tape and closure plate can be extended to a maximum 630mm before being visible (See section 8.1).

-(b) Any opening visible below the appliance may be closed in.
+- (a) The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance. - (b) Any opening visible below the appliance may be closed in.

-4.10.3 Wall mounting to conventional and pre-cast flues.
+4.10.3 Wall mounting to conventional or pre-cast flues.

-The minimum height figures shown in the table below reflect that an extra 50mm (minimum) is required above the finished floor level when wall mounting (See figure 2).
-When the additional 50mm (minimum) is adhered to them the appliance can be fitted without a hearth.
+The wall opening must be within the following dimensions: The minimum height figures shown reflect that an extra 50mm is required above the finished floor level when wall mounting (See figure 2).